berewt/CIPs/CIP-xxxx/CIP-xxxx.md

 While different types of proofs can be built, we propose here a naive approach to build a proof that a transaction is covered by Peras certificates.
-Sucha a proof can use, as public inputs:
+Such a proof can use, as instances:

 - The hash of the initial block, which is the first block of the chain or a block agreed upon by the parties.